electricbookworks/electric-book-gui/docs/_developers/user-access.md

 ```

 It will restart the app (not the server) at once, with your updated allowed users.
 The restart is so fast that the chances that it will disrupt a user's work are extremely small.
 If in restarting you happen to drop someone's session while they're doing something, e.g. halfway through a save, they will simply have to retry the action.
 That said, it's probably best to restart at a quiet time.

+The `make users-staging` and `make users-staging` commands will copy the file to the relevant server and restart the service.